Environmental group sues to keep former state senator out of state department role

 Walker said he felt compelled to stand up as a former department employee after seeing the constitutional questions raised in news stories last month.

-Over the past four decades, Walker said tradition has been that the department director came up the ranks of the department itself, often either the former state engineer or other longtime workers.
+Over the past four decades, Walker said tradition has been that the department director came up the ranks of the department itself, often either as former state engineer or another longtime worker.

 “We had a system that worked very well, and we’ve gone in another direction,” Walker said.